Charles Darwin: Responses to publication

+Othniel C. Marsh, America's first palaeontologist, was the first to provide solid fossil evidence to support Darwin's theory of evolution by unearthing the ancestors of the modern horse.
+In 1877, Marsh delivered a very influential speech before the annual meeting of the American Association for the Advancement of Science, providing a demonstrative argument for evolution.
+For the first time, Marsh traced the evolution of vertebrates from fish all the way through humans.
+Sparing no detail, he listed a wealth of fossil examples of past life forms.
+The significance of this speech was immediately recognized by the scientific community, and it was printed in its entirety in several scientific journals.

 Descent of Man, sexual selection, and botany

 Despite repeated bouts of illness during the last twenty-two years of his life, Darwin's work continued.
 Having published On the Origin of Species as an abstract of his theory, he pressed on with experiments, research, and writing of his "big book".
-He covered human descent from earlier animals including evolution of society and of mental abilities, as well as explaining decorative beauty in wildlife and diversifying into innovative plant studies.
+He covered human descent from earlier animals, including the evolution of society and of mental abilities, as well as explaining decorative beauty in wildlife and diversifying into innovative plant studies.